Texas passes bill stripping authority from cities

 The state Legislature only meets every two years, making each session a logjam of potential bills, most of which never go anywhere.
 In 2022, for example, the Legislature passed about 38 percent of the nearly 10,000 bills introduced.

-That low frequency of meetings and state-level focus make the Legislature a body opponents argue is ill-suited to managing the day-to-day affairs of cities.
+That low frequency of meetings and state-level focus make the Legislature body opponents ill-suited to managing the day-to-day affairs of cities.

 Under the new law, “cities and counties across Texas will have to rely on the state’s part-time Legislature, which meets for only 140 days every two years, to address various issues and problems of local concern,” Adrian Shelley, Texas director for public interest advocacy group Public Citizen, said in a statement.